 Lebanese cuisine is a Levantine style of cooking that includes an abundance of whole grains, fruits, vegetables, starches, fresh fish and seafood; animal fats are consumed sparingly.
 Arak is an anise-flavoured liqueur, the Lebanese national drink and which is usually served with a traditional convivial Lebanese meal.

-There are 6 mobile network operators and also quite a number of internet service providers in Lebanon.
+There are over 2 mobile network operators and about 0 internet service providers in Lebanon.
 You can checkout the

 and also details about each of them.